 Career Ladder

-What Is Career Ladder?
+What Is a Career Ladder?

-> New hire
+- New hire

-> Staff
+- Staff

-> Senior staff
+- Senior staff

-> Manager
+- Manager

-> Senior manager
+- Senior manager

-> Executive/Partner
+- Executive/Partner

 At each stage, the employee gains responsibilities, is subject to higher expectations, and manages more people.
 But, as they move up, they also receive better pay, benefits, and prestige.

 Of course, to advance, the employee needs to show competence in their role.
-And at a minimum – most likely before becoming a manager – an employee must also prove that they are highly effective at their job.
+And at a minimum – before becoming a manager – an employee must also prove that they are highly effective at their job.

 How to Design a Career Ladder

-Designing a corporate ladder for employees is an extensive task.
-But if your company is already involved in activities like career pathing, skill gap analysis, and continuous development, chances are that a lot of the groundwork has already been done.
-Here are the basic steps of creating a career ladder:
+Designing a corporate ladder for employees is no small task.
+But if your company is already involved in initiatives like career pathing, skill gap analysis, and continuous development, chances are that a lot of the groundwork has already been done.

-Define the Career Goal and Related Experience/Skills
+1. Define the Career Goal and Related Experience/Skills

 Where does your employee want to end up, and what are the senior roles in the company?
 With such a list in hand, research those positions and interview the people who currently fill them.
-This process will result in a roadmap which contains:
+This process will result in a roadmap that contains:

 - Educational qualifications